javaFunAgain/ratpong/README.md

 It is 2017 -  we do not need it anymore! :smile:

 # Legal issue
-Please,  bear in mind that PONG is a registered trademark that belongs to Atari Corporation.
+Please,  bear in mind that PONG is a registered trademark that probably  belongs to [Atari SA](https://en.wikipedia.org/wiki/Atari,_SA).
 This source code is created only for educational purposes and you may use it according to provided license.

  # Architecture